Arts Of Life - North Shore Studio

 Christopher’s mission is to convey a message of freedom, equality,opportunity and service.
-He is a largely a self-taught Chicago artist active in the AA community and has shown at various local galleries.
-He is a lover of public art, first, and believes in its power to reach and connect with all ages.
+He is a largely a self-taught Chicago artist who works in various styles, materials, and textures and has shown at various local galleries.
+Chris is a lover of public art, first, and believes in its power to reach and connect with all ages.
 He also knows from experience, as he has been helped when in need by both family and strangers, that we all need a hand from time to time.
-It is then our greatest duty and privilege to give of ourselves when we can.
-There is no better or gratifying feeling in life.
+Chris believes,"it is our greatest duty and privilege to give of ourselves when we can.
+There is no better or gratifying feeling in life."

 sponsored by Wendella Sightseeing

 Erika’s mission is to create works of art that benefits or touch the lives of others in some way, shape or form.
 Among some of her many works, sick patients at Lurie Hospital today can continue to see her painting as they await treatment, therapy or even a life-threatening surgery.
 In other work she has included all ages of people to collaborate with my professional eye and guidance.
 Some never picking up a brush in a lifetime, that being an 83 year old she had work along with her.
 If the work is on either side of the brush, Erika enjoys and takes gratification knowing and understanding the process of both sides.
 This to her is as important as the final work for what a person sees, but also the story behind it!

 sponsored by PPF/MB N. Michigan Avenue